PsyanticY/t5adhrit/Git/README.md

 ### 1. Amend your last commit:

     git commit --amend
 _An interactive shell will open so you need to change your commit message or keep it_

-### 2. Amending a Commit Without Changing Its Message
+### 2. Amending a Commit Without Changing Its Message;

     git commit --amend --no-edit
     git push -f origin some_branch